michp-ai/michp-ai/README.md

 - 👋 Hi, I’m @michp-ai
 - 👀 I’m interested in Data Science especially Machine Learning.
-I work as a Data Scientist and have also been a Data Science Lead.
-I have a background in Financial Services but more recently worked at a tech startup.
+I work as a Lead Data Scientist.
+I have a background in Financial Services and currently work for a tech startup.
-- 🌱 I’m currently finishing up a Masters in Applied Data Science.
-It has been python-based covering a broad range of techniques and how they can be used to solve real world problems in real-world settings.
+- 🌱 I have a Masters in Applied Data Science.
+It was python-based covering a broad range of techniques, underlying theory and how Data Science can be used to solve real world problems in real-world settings.
-- 💞️ I’m looking to collaborate on - may update this in future but right now I am focused on finishing up my Masters so not currently looking for collaboration.
+- 💞️ I’m looking to collaborate on - not currently looking for any collaborations.
 - 📫 How to reach me emailmjp76-ai@yahoo.com

 <!---